astral-sh/ruff/crates/ruff_python_formatter/README.md

 the `break` and wrongly formatted as such.
 We avoid this by finding comments between two bodies that have the same indentation level as the keyword in [`handle_in_between_bodies_own_line_comment`](https://github.com/astral-sh/ruff/blob/be11cae619d5a24adb4da34e64d3c5f270f9727b/crates/ruff_python_formatter/src/comments/placement.rs#L196) and marking them as dangling.
 Similarly, we find and mark comment after the colon(s).

-In `FormatStmtWhile`, we take the list of all dangling comments, split them into after-colon-comments, before-else-comments, etc. by some element separating them (e.g. all comments trailing the colon come before the first statement in the body) and manually insert them in the right position.
+The comments don't carry any extra information such as why we marked the comment as trailing, instead they are collect into one list of leading, one list of trailing and one list of dangling comments per node.
+In `FormatStmtWhile`, we can have multiple types of dangling comments, so we have to split them into after-colon-comments, before-else-comments, etc. by some element separating them (e.g. all comments trailing the colon come before the first statement in the body) and manually insert them in the right position.

 A simplified implementation with only those two kinds of comments: